shenkaiwu/shenkaiwu.github.io/_pages/home.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-My name is Shenkai Wu, and this is my page.
+My name is Shenkai Wu, a PhD candidate in International Economics and Finance.
 I am doing research on corporate finance, cybersecurity and annuity.
 I expect to graduate in May 2027.

+I am